kangfarih/kangfarih.github.io/content/posts/web-admin-template/index.md

 This project is made to demonstrate my experince from build an admin website. when I was a part of [Plexus.id](http://plexus.id) Team.
-It was made with bootstrap based template and vanilla javascript.
+It was build with bootstrap based template and vanilla javascript.

 ---
 ### Overview